George Grauel Faculty Fellowship

 Upon acceptance of the fellowship, recipients must agree to return to the John Carroll University faculty for the academic year following the award, relinquish the award, or reimburse the University.
 Recipients should inform the University of any other compensation received for the proposed research from other sources.
 The University would then expect to be appropriately reimbursed.

 Recipients are expected to do what is proposed in the application.
-Should any change occur in goals and plans, the recipient must notify the Committee on Research and Service through the Associate Academic Vice President and receive approval from the Committee before proceeding.
+Should any change occur in goals and plans, the recipient must notify the Committee on Research and Service through the Vice Provost for Academic Affairs and receive approval from the Committee before proceeding.

 Projects involving human or animal subjects must obtain approval from the Institutional Review Board or the Institutional Animal Care and Use Committee before the use of these subjects in research.

 Recipients are required to submit a written report on the results of their research.
 The report may take the form of the finished product created during the summer, for example, a manuscript submitted for publication; if not that, it should be a substantive account–at least several pages in length–of the work carried out during the summer.
-The report should be submitted to the Associate Academic Vice President by February 1 of the following year.
+The report should be submitted to the Vice Provost for Academic Affairs by February 1 of the following year.

 One half of the award will be paid on June 30 of the project Summer.
 The other half will be paid after an acceptable report is submitted.
 There will be no final payment if an acceptable report is not submitted by February 1 of the following year.
 In addition, failure to submit an acceptable report will also jeopardize the recipient’s subsequent chances of receiving research support.